 Stefano Riva’s Webpage

-I am the developer of several open-source frameworks, including pyforce, pySHRED, and ctf4science, focusing on model reduction and scientific machine learning for dynamical systems.
+I contributed to the development of several open-source frameworks, including pyforce, pySHRED, and ctf4science, which focus on model order reduction and scientific machine learning for complex dynamical systems.

 Research Interests

-• Scientific Machine Learning techniques for Nuclear Reactors
+• Scientific Machine Learning techniques for Fluid Dynamics and Nuclear Reactors

 • Computational Fluid Dynamics